xxamii/ComfyBlobs/README.md

 # ComfyBlobs

 A puzzle game about slimes, developed with a team for the GMTK Game Jam 2021.
 This is a relaxing game with comfy music about solving puzzles in a forest.
+I was responsible for most of the gameplay features.

 # How to Use It